ignaciovi/linkedin-company-data-enricher/README.md

 ## Open Source collaboration
 When I first thought about working on this side project, I created my MVP in order to do a first test and see if it would work.
 However, I realised that the API endpoint I needed to use wasn't working.
 This is because Linkedin recently implemented some changes in their API endpoint that broke the existing logic.

-Therefore, I decided that this was a good opportunity to contribute to an open source community and therefore I took a look at the issue.
-After playing around doing some reverse engineering with the endpoints that Linkedin calls (checking the "Networks" tab on the browser) and looking at discussions on a Github issue about the topic, I implemented my changed, tested it and created a PR: https://github.com/tomquirk/linkedin-api/pull/332 which has already been merged.
+Therefore, I decided that this was a good opportunity to contribute to an open source community and I decided to take a look at the issue.
+After playing around, doing some reverse engineering with the endpoints that Linkedin calls (checking the "Networks" tab on the browser) and looking at discussions on a Github issue about the topic, I implemented my changed, tested it and created a PR: https://github.com/tomquirk/linkedin-api/pull/332 which has already been merged.

 Having fixed the issue, I was able to start with my project.